technomancy/bussard/manual.md

-# Operating manual for Bussard-class spacecraft
+# Operating manual for Kosaga shipyards Bussard-class spacecraft

 Congratulations on the purchase of your spacecraft.
-Your ship is equipped with state of the art systems as well as the capacity to upgrade in the future to add new and exciting capabilities.
+Your ship is equipped with state of the art components as well as the capacity to dynamically reconfigure to add new capabilities.

 Please review this manual to ensure you have a complete understanding of your ship's operation, and you will enjoy many safe travels on board.

 ## Display

-The first thing you'll see when you launch your ship is its HUD.
+The first thing you'll see when you launch your ship is its heads-up-display.
 At the right you'll see a readout indicating your current velocity vector.
 Once you set a target, (`tab` by default) you'll see below the velocity of your target, and below that the gravitation acceleration your target is applying to your ship.
 A targeting indicator will also point from your ship in the direction of your current target.
 The upper left shows basic speed, coordinates, target details, fuel readout, credits, and a clock.

 ## Helm control